 they run passed the perpetrator as they look up.
 The victim then runs out of the alley.

 As I walked home one day after work, at age 16, I encountered a Martial Arts Studio.

-not recall her name, but I remember her bubbling little face smiling.
-And Sammy what
+her name, but I remember her bubbling smiling. face And Sammy what a character.

-a character.
 I would always ask Sammy to teach me Korean.
-He would laugh when I
+He would laugh when I had problems

-had problems pronouncing words correctly.
+pronouncing the Korean words correctly.
 I can still see his young smiling face

 laughing at me.
 I would smile and nod knowing that he just loved making fun of me.